ReScience/ReScience-submission/article/Larisch-2019.md

 ## Voltage-Clamp experiment

-To reproduce the voltage clamp experiment, the presynaptic neuron spikes with a constant firing rate of $25$ Hz for $50$ ms.
+To reproduce the voltage clamp experiment, the presynaptic neuron spikes with a constant firing rate of $25$ Hz for $50$ s.
 The postsynaptic membrane potential is changed from a fixed value of
 $–80$ mV to $0$ mV.
 We recorded for different values of the postsynaptic membrane potential the weight change.